LippieHippie is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 9. Safflower oil

-Safflower oil, procured from the seeds of the Carthamus tinctorius plant, offers several properties that make it beneficial for low porosity hair.
-Here are safflower oil effects on low porosity hair:
+Safflower oil, derived from the seeds of the Carthamus tinctorius plant, offers numerous benefits for low porosity hair.

 oils for low porosity hair helps moisturize improve hair elasticity, and reduce breakage.

-How often should I oil my low porosity hair?
+How should I apply hair oils for low porosity hair?

 aida turner